Aritra Ghosh | অরিত্র ঘোষ

 Image of Aritra Ghosh.
 Aritra Ghosh is a Ph.D. candidate

 in astrophysics and astronomy at Yale University.
-I am an LSST-DA Catalyst Fellow and am currently hosting my fellowship at UW Astronomy & the DiRAC Institute.
-I use the latest advances in machine learning combined with large surveys to study the formation & evolution of galaxies, and investigate the specific role played by Active Galactic Nuclei in this process.
+I am an LSST-DA Catalyst Prize Postdoctoral Fellow and am currently hosting my fellowship at the University of Washington Astronomy Department & the DiRAC Institute.
+My work focuses on leveraging large astronomical surveys and the latest advances in machine learning to derive new insights into the formation and evolution of galaxies, cosmology, and Active Galactic Nuclei.

-You can find more extensive details about my research here.
+You can find more details about my research at this link.
 You can reach me at aritrag (at) uw.edu and aritraghsh09 (at) gmail.com